Linde plc (NYSE:LIN) Stock Position Decreased by Calamos Advisors LLC

 Calamos Advisors LLC cut its stake in shares of Linde plc (NYSE:LIN – Get Rating) by 5.0% in the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 350,657 shares of the basic materials company’s stock after selling 18,431 shares during the quarter.
 Calamos Advisors LLC owned 0.07% of Linde worth $114,377,000 at the end of the most recent reporting period.

 Several other large investors have also modified their holdings of the stock.
 Calamos Wealth Management LLC boosted its stake in shares of Linde by 9.1% during the 4th quarter.
 Calamos Wealth Management LLC now owns 35,360 shares of the basic materials company’s stock worth $11,534,000 after acquiring an additional 2,946 shares in the last quarter.
 Sumitomo Mitsui DS Asset Management Company Ltd boosted its stake in shares of Linde by 5.0% during the 4th quarter.
 Sumitomo Mitsui DS Asset Management Company Ltd now owns 39,086 shares of the basic materials company’s stock worth $12,749,000 after acquiring an additional 1,854 shares in the last quarter.
 Tokio Marine Asset Management Co.
 Ltd. boosted its stake in shares of Linde by 8.0% during the 4th quarter.
 Tokio Marine Asset Management Co.
 Ltd. now owns 14,938 shares of the basic materials company’s stock worth $4,872,000 after acquiring an additional 1,104 shares in the last quarter.
-First Merchants Corp boosted its stake in shares of Linde by 19.8% during the 4th quarter.
-First Merchants Corp now owns 17,200 shares of the basic materials company’s stock worth $5,610,000 after acquiring an additional 2,844 shares in the last quarter.
-Finally, Boenning & Scattergood Inc. boosted its stake in shares of Linde by 1.3% during the 4th quarter.
+First Merchants Corp lifted its holdings in shares of Linde by 19.8% in the fourth quarter.
+First Merchants Corp now owns 17,200 shares of the basic materials company’s stock valued at $5,610,000 after purchasing an additional 2,844 shares in the last quarter.
+Finally, Boenning & Scattergood Inc. raised its holdings in shares of Linde by 1.3% during the fourth quarter.
 Boenning & Scattergood Inc. now owns 2,701 shares of the basic materials company’s stock worth $863,000 after acquiring an additional 35 shares in the last quarter.
 78.15% of the stock is owned by institutional investors.

 Linde Trading Down 0.1 %